BioRDM/fair-in-circadian-practice/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-The course is aimed at researchers in biological and biomedical sciences (PhD students, postdocs, technicians, etc...) who are interested in Open Science and data management.
+The course is aimed at researchers in chronobiology (PhD students, postdocs, technicians, etc...) who are interested in Open Science and data management.
 The course explains the FAIR (Findable, Accessible, Interoperable, Reusable) principles for data re-use, and how to practically apply FAIR principles throughout projects' life cycles.

+This course is a modified version of the carpentry incubator course: [FAIR in (biological) practice](https://carpentries-incubator.github.io/fair-bio-practice/), with some of the exercises and examples based on circadian data.

 ## Introduction